shuffle-project/melvin-asr/docs/deployment.md

 1. **docker-compose.gpu.local.yml**:  A compose file, that starts the local version of ASR-API from the local source code.
 It is meant for development and testing new changes.
 This one does work with a GPU.
 Make sure to setup your server as described in the following docs.
 This compose does reserve a Cuda GPU on the Host.

 ### Setup a Server with a CUDA GPU
-To use a Docker Image from Nvidia/cuda, which we are using, you are required to install the Cuda drivers and a container toolkit that connects the GPU to Docker.
+To use a Docker image from Nvidia/cuda, which we are using, you are required to install the Cuda drivers and a container toolkit that connects the GPU to Docker.

 1. Install the Container Toolkit: https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html
 2. Install the Cuda Driver for Linux Servers: https://docs.nvidia.com/cuda/cuda-installation-guide-linux/

-After everything is setup, make sure that the container you are using from Nvidia/cuda (https://hub.docker.com/r/nvidia/cuda/) does support cudnn8 - which does require a "runtime" or "devel" type of container.
+After everything is setup, make sure that the container you are using from Nvidia/cuda (https://hub.docker.com/r/nvidia/cuda/) does support `cudnn8` - which does require a "runtime" or "devel" type of container.

-Another import point is the CUDA Version, make sure the version of your container and the version installed on the server are matching.
+Also keep an eye on the CUDA Version.
+Make sure the version of your container and the version of the drivers installed on the server are matching.
 Mostly this means that the major verison must match, e.g. CUDA Driver 12.4 and CUDA container 12.2 will match.
 CUDA Driver 11.8 and CUDA container 12.0 will not match.